2025–2026 Iran–United States negotiations: Background

+Some analysts have argued that a lasting post-war settlement would require reframing Iran's nuclear concessions not as unilateral disarmament but as a compensated transaction.
+In one proposed framework, Iran would accept full dismantlement of its enriched uranium stockpile and nuclear infrastructure in exchange for a comprehensive economic settlement covering decades of lost investment and sanctions.

 In response to Iran's nuclear program, the international community imposed sanctions that severely impacted its economy, restricting its oil exports and limiting access to global financial systems.
 In 2015, however, the Joint Comprehensive Plan of Action (JCPOA) was signed, imposing strict limitations on Iran's nuclear program in exchange for sanctions relief.
 In 2018, the United States withdrew from the agreement, with President Donald Trump stating that "the heart of the Iran deal was a giant fiction: that a murderous regime desired only a peaceful nuclear energy program".
 The US also contended that the agreement was inadequate because it did not impose limitations on Iran's ballistic missile program, and failed to curb its backing of proxy groups.
 Prior to the second Trump administration, the Biden administration held talks with Iran that were ultimately unsuccessful.

 In February 2025, Trump reinstated the maximum pressure campaign to push Iran into a new nuclear deal, prevent its development of nuclear weapons, and counter its regional influence.
-He said he would not tolerate an "Iranian nuclear weapons capability" and did not rule out supporting military action if diplomacy failed, with his team stating that "all options are on the table" when it comes to Iran.
+He said he would not tolerate an "Iranian nuclear weapons capability", and did not rule out supporting military action if diplomacy failed, with his team stating that "all options are on the table" when it comes to Iran.
 In April 2025, Atomic Energy Organization of Iran chief Mohammad Eslami declared Iran plans to build more nuclear power plants.

 Trump's letter to Khamenei

-On March 7, Trump announced that he had written a letter to Ali Khamenei, expressing his desire to initiate new nuclear negotiations with Iran.
+On March 7, 2025, Trump announced that he had written a letter to Ali Khamenei, expressing his desire to initiate new nuclear negotiations with Iran.
 He warned that failure to accept the proposal could expose Iran to serious military consequences.
 Trump also imposed additional sanctions on the country and pledged to reduce Iran's oil exports to zero.
 According to Emirati political scientist Abdulkhaleq Abdullah, the letter included demands that Iran fully dismantle its nuclear program, halt all enrichment, and end support for regional proxy groups, with compliance required within two months.
-In exchange, the U.S. offered to lift sanctions and normalize relations, while warning that failure to negotiate would result in military strikes.
+In exchange, the US offered to lift sanctions and normalize relations, while warning that failure to negotiate would result in military strikes.

 Initially, Khamenei did not acknowledge the letter, indicating that Iran would not meet the new expectations.
-During March 2025, Iran and the U.S. engaged in indirect exchanges over Trump’s letter, with both sides issuing threats.
-Khamenei reportedly changed his mind about the negotiations after his advisors warned that the threat of war with the United States and the deepening economic crisis could bring down the regime.
-By the end of March, the Iranian leadership sent a reply to the letter expressing readiness for nuclear negotiations.
+During March 2025, Iran and the US engaged in indirect exchanges over Trump's letter, with both sides issuing threats.
+Khamenei reportedly changed his mind about the negotiations after his advisors warned that the threat of war with the United States and the deepening economic crisis could bring down the government.
+By the end of March, the Iranian leadership had sent a reply to the letter expressing readiness for nuclear negotiations.

 Participants

+2025

 Participants of the high-level negotiations: